 • Posts including videos require captioning.

-Highlight our brand promise by showcasing a snapshot of the VCUarts experience from your unique vantage point by taking over our Instagram.
+Utilize student or alumni Instagram Takeovers to showcase a snapshot of the VCUarts experience from a unique vantage point.
 People love behind-the-scenes content or perspectives from places and things they don’t normally get to see.
-This is an opportunity to show others what being a VCUarts student is really like.
-What unique things do you encounter?
-Introduce yourself, then create regular posts and stories around your VCUarts connection and experience.
+This is an opportunity to show others what being a VCUarts student or alumni is really like.
+Have the participant introduce thenselves, then create regular posts and stories around their VCUarts connection and experience.